nbaars/spring-boot-rest-exceptions/README.md

 	at com.fasterxml.jackson.databind.ser.std.BeanSerializerBase.serializeFields(BeanSerializerBase.java:774) ~[jackson-databind-2.13.1.jar:2.13.1]
 ```

-Without the SpEL expression, the response is:
+Without the SpEL expression in the class `SuperHeroView`, the response is:

 ```json
 {"error":{"code":"FAILURE","message":"Does not compute"}}